T356 Week 5 - Fall 2015

 Misc Announcements & Updates:

 Graphics Lab / Demonstration Video materials - Next week we'll have a lighting / audio quiz in lecture and start covering graphics.
-We'll meet here for lecture as usual- but the labs will be in a computer lab (BLBH 107).
+We'll meet here for lecture as usual- but the labs will be in the Production Lab.
 In lab we'll cover Photoshop and you'll also pitch your Demonstration Videos.
 Please note that you'll have to submit a full pre-production packet for your Demonstration Video.
 This is worth 15 points and includes:

 - Program Proposal (includes title, objective, target audience, show description, production overview)

 - Treatment or Script (partial script format can be used which includes intro, talk points, segues and close)